 With just a few essential changes, you can easily make your bathroom safer and that much more comfortable for your own private use.

-Essential Bath Aids for Your Bathroom as a Senior
+Essential Bath Aids for Seniors in Your Bathroom

 Install Adequate Lighting